JustAnOpossum/Better-Discord-Screen-Share/README.md

 * Valid TLS certificate.
 * Domain name (If you don't have one then use [NoIP](https://www.noip.com/))

-# If you Don't Have A Certificate
+# If you Don't Have A TLS Certificate

 Install the commaind line tool.